 A recent study suggests that brands using Instagram shopping have benefited from a 1,416% traffic boost and a 20% increase in revenue.

 Since shoppable posts are still relatively new, I expect them to continue trending upward in 2023.
 More brands will catch on, and consumers will be looking to buy directly from social media posts.

 Voice assistants like Siri and Alexa have been growing in popularity over the years.
 Furthermore, the way voice search is being used has shifted as well.

 At first, people used voice search for things like weather-related questions.
 Or maybe telling their smart speaker to play music.

-In 2020, voice search has penetrated the ecommerce market.
-Voice shopping is expected to reach $40 billion by 2022.
+Voice search has officially penetrated the ecommerce market.
+Voice shopping is expected to reach $40 billion in 2023.
 That’s up from a modest $2 billion in 2018, which is a 1,900% increase in just four years.

 This will have a significant impact on mobile commerce, considering the fact that 40% of adults use voice search at least once per day.
 20% of all searches on mobile devices are voice-based.

 How are consumers using voice search to shop online?
 Let’s take a closer look.

 51% of people use voice commands to research products.
 22% of people use voice search to make a purchase.